We are Western Hills

 United Methodist Church

-We Love to meet you!
+We would Love to meet you!

 Western Hills United Methodist Church is rooted in a multicultural mission field in West Fort Worth, where our purpose is to follow the example of Jesus in worshipping God, welcoming all people, and serving others in faith, hope and love.